Malta, Gozo & Comino - Information, holidays, hotels, apartments, attractions and places of interest, flights

 Famous for a German bomb going through the dome and not exploding during a church service in World War 2

 Malta - its very name evokes enduring images of the George Cross and the Knights of St John.
 And with over seven millennia of history to its name, it’s easy to see why.
 From Neolithic remains to fortified walled cities, this small island boasts a colourful and intriguing past and is often described as an open-air museum.
 Set in the heart of the Mediterranean, Malta’s strategic position established it as the prize jewel of many an empire.
-From the Romans to the Byzantines, from the Arabs to the Normans, all the great powers have fought to preside over Malta and have played a part in molding the island’s rich and varied cultural heritage.
-Up until the 1960’s, the island formed part of the British Empire and today there are plenty of reminders of Malta’s links with the United Kingdom - London-style red telephone boxes can still be seen on street corners and English is widely spoken.
+From the Romans to the Byzantines, from the Arabs to the Normans, all the great powers have fought to preside over Malta and have played a part in moulding the island’s rich and varied cultural heritage.
+Up until the 1960s, the island formed part of the British Empire and today there are plenty of reminders of Malta’s links with the United Kingdom - London-style red telephone boxes can still be seen on street corners and English is widely spoken.
 History aside, Malta is also known for its breathtaking scenery.
 The colours are striking – honey-hued stone against the deepest Mediterranean blue.
 Stroll through fields carpeted with wild orchids, poppies, tulips and anemones towards sleepy, off-the-beaten-track villages, followed by the scent of wild herbs, olives and citrus groves.
 So, if you’re looking for a destination that offers more than just a suntan, Malta is a great choice.

 Beaches on Malta